 Monday to Friday you can go inside for free guided or self-guided tours.

-These will take an hour, and some of the memorable stops are the Genius of Connecticut statue, the Hall of Flags, the House and Senate chambers, the Legislative Office Building and the Connecticut Hall of Fame recognising the state’s good and the great, from Katharine Hepburn to Mark Twain.
+These will take an hour, and some of the memorable stops are the Genius of Connecticut statue, the Hall of Flags, the House and Senate chambers, the Legislative Office Building.

 5. Connecticut’s Old State House

-Dating to 1796, Connecticut’s Old State House is in a medley of styles, with a Federal exterior, Colonial Revival halls and a Victorian Representative’s Chamber.
+Dating to 1796, Connecticut’s Old State House is a magnificent building in a medley of styles.
+There’s a Federal exterior, Colonial Revival halls and a Victorian Representative’s Chamber.

 The main facade, facing east off Central Row, has a stately Doric portico, raised on a first floor of brownstone quarried in Portland, Connecticut.

-The state’s democracy was born at this very spot, and you can go inside to learn its origins on a guided or self-guided tour through the legislative rooms.
+The state’s democracy was born at this very spot.
+You can go inside to learn its origins on a guided or self-guided tour through the legislative rooms.

-In the last few years, light-hearted interactive exhibits detailing Connecticut’s history have been installed to reach youngsters, and on the third floor you’ll come to the Joseph Steward Museum of Curiosities.
+In the last few years, light-hearted interactive exhibits detailing Connecticut’s history have been installed to reach youngsters.

 6. Harriet Beecher Stowe Center